Relocation Issues in Child Custody Cases

 If a custodial parent wants to relocate, this may affect the right to reasonable access to the children of the non-custodial parent.
 This means that a custodial parent (the parent who has primary custody of the children), cannot relocate the children without the express permission of the non-custodial parent.
 This permission should be attained in writing.

-Should the non-custodial parent not agree to the move, the custodial parent may petition the court in order to get permission to relocate.
+Should the non-custodial parent not agree to the move, the custodial parent may petition the court in order to get permission to relocate as stated in NRS 125C.007.
 However, these petitions normally only take place with regard to relocating children out of state or abroad.
 The custodial parent will need to provide reasonable grounds for the relocation and need to meet the requirements of the law.

 During hearings on Relocation Issues in Child Custody Cases, the non-custodial parent may challenge the petition and state their reasons why the relocation would not be in their best interests.
 At the end of the day, the court will decide based on the law, the facts, and the arguments in the case, whether or not to grant the petition on what is in the best interests of the child.